nadavWeisler/GenderDim/README.md

 14. V Check experiment parameters: contrast (0.4). break every (50)

 ### Can do:
-1. Online testing for animation performance.
+1. V Online testing for animation performance.